hritikhanda4/Google-Foobar-Solutions/README.md

 # Google-Foobar-Solutions
-This repository contains the Solutions of the questions i encountered during the Google Foobar ( Google's Secret Hiring Challenge ).
+This repository contains the Solutions of the questions I encountered during the Google Foobar ( Google's Secret Hiring Challenge) Test.\
+All thr solutions are in Java